-- After heart disease, cancer is the second leading cause of death in the United States. - About 2 million new cancer cases are expected to be diagnosed in 2024. - Over a lifetime, about 42 out of 100 men and 40 out of 100 women will develop cancer. - Cancer deaths have been on the decline since the early 1990's. - The American Cancer Society estimates that at least 18% of all cancers in the US are related to being overweight or obese, physical inactivity, excess alcohol consumption and/or poor nutrition.
+- After heart disease, cancer is the second leading cause of death in the United States. - Over 2 million new cancer cases are expected to be diagnosed in 2025. - Over a lifetime, about 40 out of 100 men and 39 out of 100 women will develop cancer. - Cancer deaths have been on the decline since the early 1990's. - The American Cancer Society estimates that at least 40% of newly diagnosed cancers in US adults are potentially avoidable.